mjpernot/rmq-metadata/README.md

     - mongo_cfg = "mongo"
       -> Do not change the default unless changing the mongo configuration file name in the next section.
       -> Only requires the base name of the file name.
+    - mongo = None
+      -> Mongo configuration instance.
+      -> For internal use.
+Do not change.

 ```
 cd config